Bishal-35/user-admin-authentication-HVA/README.md

 - Displays tasks belonging to logged-in user
 - Fetches from `/dashboard/user` endpoint
-- Logout button clears localStorage and redirects to login
+- Logout button clears sessionStorage and redirects to login
 - Shows "No tasks found" if user has no tasks

 ### admin.ejs